GetTerminus/terminus-ui/terminus-ui/csv-entry/src/csv-entry.component.md

 ## Footer direction

 The footer layout defaults to `ltr` mode which lays out the default buttons on the left and any custom content on the right.
-This can be reversed by the `footerDirection` input.
+This can be reversed:

 ```html
 <ts-csv-entry footerDirection="rtl">